bottlerocketjonny/bottlerocketjonny/README.md

 <br>

 👋 | Hey everyone!
-I'm Jonny, a Junior Developer based in London, UK.
+I'm Jonny, a Junior Java Developer based in London, UK.

-☕ | I specialise in all things Java & Spring!
+☕ | I'm looking to contribute to Open Source projects using Java & Spring!

 💻 | I also have experience with Python, C, Ruby, HTML, CSS, JavaScript and React.js.